 Some Interesting Facts About Universe

-After the Big Bang, the Universe started to expand to its present form.
-According to general science physical matter can not exceed the speed of light.
+After the Big Bang, the Universe started to expand until its present form.
+According to general science physical matter can never exceed the speed of light.
 But in the Big Bang theory it is stated that two galaxies have been separated by 93 billion light years in 13 billion years.
 However, the separation is a natural consequence of general relativity by which it is understood that space can grow with no intrinsic limit on its rate; thus, two galaxies can separate more quickly than the speed of light if the space between them grows.

 The Great Universe is made of many millions of Galaxies.
 Galaxies are groups of billions of stars that are held together by the force of gravity.
 Most of the galaxies are either spiral or elliptical and some of them also in irregular shape.

 The Milky Way, The Large Megallanic Cloud, Abell 2029, The Sagittarius Dwarf, Andromeda, Abell 135 IR 1916 are some of the galaxies of the Universe.

 This is our own galaxy where our solar system exists.
 The word galaxy means milk in Greek language.
 Before the use of astronomical telescopes the galaxies looked like a milky or cloudy area in the sky and called so.
 Our relatively small solar system is one of 100 - 200 billion stars found in the Milky Way.
 The diameter of the Milky Way is 1 lac light years.
 The sun and all the planets in our solar system take about 200 million years to complete one orbit around its center.

 This is the brightest of all galaxies and visible only in southern hemisphere.
 It is about 1.7 lacs light years away from our earth and its diameter is 39,000 light years.

 This is the largest galaxy of the Universe with the diameter of 5.6 million light years which is 80 times greater than Milky Way Galaxy.
 It is about 1,070 million light years away from our earth.